Skip to main content

 Through Zapier's automation capabilities, we can make bookings "instant".
 Instant bookings are automatically confirmed without the provider needing to accept.
 This can reduce friction for both customers and providers.

 IMPORTANT: Even though this is an 'instant booking', it is not instant in a literal sense.
 The speed of the automation depends on how quickly Zapier polls your marketplace for updates.
-The time it takes Zapier to get new information from your marketplace is called the 'polling time' and its length on which Zapier plan you are subscribed to.
+The time it takes Zapier to get new information from your marketplace is called the 'polling time' and its length depends on which Zapier plan you are subscribed to.
 The default polling time is two minutes.

 You can test this yourself by making another test booking while the Zap has been made live, and monitoring how long it takes for the transaction to transition from 'Payment confirmed' to 'Accepted'.